-Imposter Syndrome may sound like something out of science fiction movie, but imposter syndrome and adult children of alcoholics tend to go together.
-Imposter Syndrome is not limited to homes where alcohol or addiction ruled.
-But in many cases where such addiction did take place, we see Imposter Syndrome crop up quite often.
+Imposter Syndrome and Adult Children of AlcoholicsImposter syndrome may sound like something out of science fiction movie, but imposter syndrome and adult children of alcoholics tend to go together.
+In this condition, no matter how successful they are, people might feel as if they’re never good enough.
+The condition is not limited to homes where alcohol or addiction were prominent.
+But this abuse, addiction, and imposter syndrome often relate to each other.